-Tap Water vs. Distilled Water: Which is the best type of water to drink?
+Tap vs. Distilled Water: Which is Best for Drinking?

 There are two types of water: tap and distilled.

 Tap water is the type that comes out from your faucet, while distillers use a machine to remove all traces of impurities like chlorine or fluoride before you drink it.

 Although some people believe there's no difference between these two glasses of water, others have speculated that bottled tap water can absorb toxic chemicals in its plastic container over time - which could be dangerous for your health because we're exposed to those toxins daily when drinking them.
 So what should you do?
 Experts believe distilled water is safe to drink.
 Why?
 Dig into find out that.

 First of all, Let's Know About Tap Water:

 Tap water, also known as drinking water or potable water, is water that comes from a public supply system and has been treated to remove impurities.
 It may contain chlorine, fluoride, nitrates, and other chemicals.